 Before going on a run you can add some dynamic stretches, together with high-intensity running sprint intervals.
 Studies have shown that doing high-intensity warm-ups before running helps to improve performance and physiological parameters.

-Does this means yoga is bad for runners?
+Does this mean yoga is bad for runners?

 Yoga is not bad for runners, as long as it’s done at the right timing where it helps to recover from the run, clean up soft tissue restrictions, and helps to down-regulate.
 Many professional long-distance runners do incorporate yoga as a recovery practice.